Margaret Groos

+Groos represented the United States in the marathon at the 1988 Summer Olympics in Seoul, Korea.
+She finished 39th with a time of 2:40:59.
+She continued to race in road races professionally through 1994.

 Personal

 Groos is married to Paul Sloan.
 They have two children.
 Their daughter, Emma, won the Tennessee state cross country championship in 2014 (18:36.25); earlier in high school, she'd finished 4th, 3rd, and then 2nd in the state championships.